LIANGLW-d/TECHIN515_Lab4/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## License
-(Add your license here, e.g., MIT, Apache 2.0, or leave as "All rights reserved" if not open source.)

 ## Acknowledgments
 - Based on the TECHIN515 Lab 4 template and structure.
 - Thanks to the GIX faculty and Edge Impulse for tools and support.